Uma-Shree/ImageCaptioningModel/README.md

-# ImageCaptioningModel
+# ImageCaptioningModel - with google Collab
-Its a deep learning project which caption the given image.
+Its a deep learning project which generate the caption for the given image.